-ACCESSORY USE OR BUILDING

-A secondary land use or building customarily incidental to and located on the same lot occupied by the primary use or building.
+ACCESSORY USE OR BUILDING -- A secondary land use or building customarily incidental to and located on the same lot occupied by the primary use or building.

 Such accessory building shall not be used for housekeeping purposes.
-Accessory buildings include, but are not limited to, sheds, unenclosed decks, detached garages, and gazebos.

-ADULT DAY-CARE FACILITIES

-Establishments engaged in providing nonresidential social assistance services to improve the quality of life for adults, the elderly, or persons diagnosed with mental or physical disabilities.
+ADULT DAY CARE FACILITIES - Establishments engaged in providing nonresidential social assistance services to improve the quality of life for adults, the elderly, or persons diagnosed with mental or physical disabilities.
 These establishments provide for the welfare of individuals in such areas as day care on some periodic basis, or provide a setting for social activities, group support, or companionship.
 Such facilities may or may not provide meals.

-ALLEY

-A narrow public thoroughfare which provides only a secondary means of access to abutting properties and is not intended for general traffic circulation, generally less than 30 feet wide.
+ALLEY -- A narrow public thoroughfare which provides only a secondary means of access to abutting properties and is not intended for general traffic circulation, generally less than 30 feet wide.

-APARTMENT HOTEL

-A building arranged for or containing apartments and individual guest rooms, with or without housekeeping facilities, and which furnishes services ordinarily provided by hotels, such as maid, bellboy, desk and laundry service, and may include a dining room with an internal entrance and primarily for use by tenants of the building, but shall not include public banquet halls, ballrooms or meeting rooms.
+APARTMENT HOTEL -- A building arranged for or containing apartments and individual guest rooms, with or without housekeeping facilities, and which furnishes services ordinarily provided by hotels, such as maid, bellboy, desk and laundry service, and may include a dining room with an internal entrance and primarily for use by tenants of the building, but shall not include public banquet halls, ballrooms or meeting rooms.